Scott Morrison ministerial positions controversy: Bell inquiry

 Anthony Albanese announced an inquiry into Scott Morrison's ministerial positions, led by former High Court Justice Virginia Bell.

 On 25 November 2022, Bell reported that Morrison's appointment to multiple ministerial positions was "corrosive" to trust in government.
 She recommended legislation to ensure all ministerial appointments were made public.

 Parliamentary censure

 On 30 November 2022, the House of Representatives voted, by 86 votes to 50, for a government motion to censure Scott Morrison for failing to disclose to the parliament and the public his secret appointments to a number of ministries.
-All non-Coalition votes were in favour, as well as that of Liberal MP Bridget Archer.
-All other Coalition votes were against, as well as that of Bob Katter.
+The Australian Labor Party, Australian Greens, and all crossbench members (aside from Dai Le – who was not present – and Bob Katter) voted in favour of the motion, as did Liberal MP Bridget Archer.
+The Coalition (aside from Archer) and Katter voted against.